MicrosoftDocs/msix-docs/msix-src/overview.md

 MSIX enables enterprises to stay current and ensure their applications are always up to date.
 It allows IT Pros and developers to deliver a user centric solution while stile reducing the cost of ownership of application by reducing the need to repackage.

 ## Key features of MSIX
 * **Reliability** MSIX provides a reliable install.
-MSIX has a 99.96% success rate for installs over millions of installs.
-There is also a 100% guaranteed uninstalled.
+MSIX provides a reliable install boasting a 99.96% success rate for installs over millions of installs with 100% guaranteed uninstalled.
-* **Network bandwidth optimization** MSIX improves network bandwidth by only downloading what is needed.
-This is done by leveraging the AppxBlockMap.xml that is in the package (see below for more details).
+* **Network bandwidth optimization** MSIX decreases the impact to network bandwidth through downloading only the delta changes.
+This is done by leveraging the AppxBlockMap.xml file contained in the MSIX app package (see below for more details).
 MSIX is designed for modern systems and the cloud.
 * **Disk space optimizations** With MSIX there is no duplication of files across apps and Windows manages the shared files across apps.
 A clean uninstall is guaranteed even if the platform manages shared files across apps.

 ## Highlights of MSIX